Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 3.1.2 =
+* Fix: remove superfluous title on proof of consent
+* Fix: Contact Form 7 recaptcha dependency not fired in correct order

 = 3.1.1 =
 * Fix: document wrapped in double div
 * Fix: PHP warning caused by empty list of proof of consent documents